 If you have pets or children, it’ll be harder for you to get a rental.
 If you have a high credit score, you’ll have a better chance of getting the rental.
 Be careful and always pay your rent on time.
 Don’t create problems for the landlord because you could lose the rental.

-Besides looking for felon-friendly apartments, you’ll also want to take steps to increase your value as a tenant.
+Besides looking for apartments that accept felons, you’ll also want to take steps to increase your value as a tenant.
 Thankfully, it is easy to achieve this goal.
 Volunteering can help.
 When you volunteer, you’re going to be doing something good for someone else.

 Whether you’re helping orphans or cleaning up a state park, you’re doing something good.
 Your efforts will be rewarded.
 Besides doing something good, you can use this to your benefit.
 When you tell the landlord that you’ve been volunteering, they’ll see that you’re a good member of society.